 - Place the potatoes in a pan.
 Cover with water.
 Bring to the boil, lower the heat, cover and simmer for ten minutes.
 Add the diced squash.
 Continue cooking for another ten minutes.
 Add the sliced celery.
 Cook for another five minutes.

-And what’s that dish in the blue bowl in the background?
+- And what’s that dish in the blue bowl in the background?
 That’s caldo pata, also from the Chile episode of No Reservations.
-The caldo pata recipe coming up next.